Horse Art and the Baroque Age

 Classical riding was in vogue in royal courts and in the houses of European nobility.
 This was also a time period in which many dissertations on the subject of high school equitation were written.
 The treatise of Xenophon, a noted Greek historian and author of equitation, was rediscovered and studied and the partnership of horse and man were once again a subject of society and artists alike.
-The horse in art was evident both in painting and in the art of riding.
+The horse was evident both in painting and in the art of riding.

 Such masters as Rubens, Van Dyke and Velazquez painted portraits of their patrons mounted on elegant horses.
 Opulence was the key of the era, and horses were depicted with flowing manes and tails, with rounded hind quarters in a manner that was very rich, but not in relation to reality.
 Often the horses, even in battle scenes were painted in high school poses.